-This past year, The American Hospital Association (AHA) wrote a letter to the Centers for Medicare & Medicaid Services (CMS) urging their office to make certain COVID-19 waivers permanent as to improve health care delivery in the United States.
+In 2021, American Hospital Association (AHA) wrote a letter to the Centers for Medicare & Medicaid Services (CMS) urging their office to make certain COVID-19 waivers permanent as to improve health care delivery in the United States.
 Among their requests included expanding access to telehealth.
-They ask the CMS to continue expanding the list of telehealth services that can be provided and to make permanent both the list of locations that can deliver telehealth services and the practitioners and providers that can bill for telehealth services.
+They asked CMS to continue expanding the list of telehealth services that can be provided and to make permanent both the list of locations that can deliver telehealth services and the practitioners and providers that can bill for telehealth services.
 The AHA also asks Congress to permanently eliminate restrictions on telehealth originating and geographic sites and permanently extend eligibility for certain practitioners to provide telehealth services.
 These expansions will improve health outcomes for patients who either lack access to transportation or cannot risk contracting COVID-19 during a hospital visit.
-12